Dodgers eager to embrace 2020 NLCS storyline against Braves

 “It seems because every day it’s brought up the last couple days,” Freeman said of last year’s collapse.
 “So I don’t think we have a choice until we kill that narrative.
 We’re up 3-2 and we’re going home.
 That’s a great position to be in.”

-Max Scherzer is scheduled to start Saturday against Atlanta’s Ian Anderson and Walker Buehler is available to start for the Dodgers on Sunday.
+Atlanta’s Ian Anderson is to start Game 6.
+While Los Angeles did not say who will start Saturday, Walker Buehler is available to start for the Dodgers on Sunday.

 “I like the guys we’re going to be running out there and we just got to go out there and play to win one game,” Roberts said.